abarto/rest_oauth_social_test/README.rst

 The second part of the project is a Django site that exposes a simple API using `Django REST Framework <http://www.django-rest-framework.org/>`_ and uses `django-oauth-toolkit <https://github.com/evonove/django-oauth-toolkit>`_ for authentication.

 We want to allow users of Fake Social Site access to My API, as well as My API's own user.
 As mentioned in the introduction the follow the recipe described in `Félix Descôteaux's blogpost <http://httplambda.com/a-rest-api-with-django-and-oauthw-authentication/>`_ (as well as python-social-auth's `documentation on the matter <http://psa.matiasaguirre.net/docs/use_cases.html#signup-by-oauth-access-token>`_).
-The only change we made was to allow supplying custom parameters to the authentication backend when registering the user for the first time.
+The only change I made was to allow supplying custom parameters to the authentication backend when registering the user for the first time.

 We expose a Django view that takes an OAuth2 access_token from Fake Social Site and exchanges it for one of My API, creating a new user and its social user profile in the process: